alfielytorres/create-babel-app/README.md

 # create-babel-app
-Personal implementation of babel and webpack
+My personal boilerplate of babel and webpack

-Features
+## Features
 - source mapping for dev tools
 - babel and webpack
 - production and development mode scripts